 Test management is a process of organizing and controlling the process and methods required for performing validation or verification.
 In general, it allows the teams to plan the test, develop the test cases, execute the test cases, assess the product development activities, test estimation, risk analysis, issue management, and test report management.

-Although there are some common challenges like lack of time to test, lack of resources, Difficulties with requirements, keeping in sync with the development, reporting the right information.
+Although there are some common challenges like lack of time to test, lack of resources, difficulties with requirements, keeping in sync with the development, and reporting the right information.

-The testing activities should begin very early in the SDLC.
-This will reduce the bug identification at the later stage of development which will an add-on to the cost.
+- Testing Early: The testing activities should begin very early in the SDLC.
+This will reduce bug identification at the later stage of development which will an add-on to the cost.
 The test process therefore should begin soon as a few test cases should be written by directly extracting from the requirements.

-Reusing test cases or test automation objects will help in reducing the time spent and in enhancing the quality and efficiency of a product.
-But this requires a strong management skill to foresee which cases can be reused in future
+- Reusing the Test Cases: Reusing test cases or test automation objects will help in reducing the time spent and in enhancing the quality and efficiency of a product.
+But this requires a strong management skills to foresee which cases can be reused in future

-In general, the features are designed, deployed, analysed, improved throughout the life cycle of the products.
-As designs are updated and expanded during the development process it is important for the quality assurance to keep pace and additionally is needed to ensure that no new bugs are introduced as a result of these changes.
+- Performing Iterative Tests: In general, the features are designed, deployed, analysed, and improved throughout the life cycle of the products.
+As designs are updated and expanded during the development process it is important for quality assurance to keep pace and additionally is needed to ensure that no new bugs are introduced as a result of these changes.

-The requirements-based testing starts at the very early phase of the software development, as correcting the issues/errors is easier and the chances of occurrence of bugs have its root at this phase.
+- Utilizing the Testing Strategies Based on Requirements: The requirements-based testing starts at the very early phase of the software development, as correcting the issues/errors is easier and the chances of occurrence of bugs have its root at this phase.
 This ensures by validating whether the requirements are complete, consistent, and logically connected.
 After the validation test cases are developed to ensure that the test cases fulfil all the requirements.

 This approach improves the quality of the requirements.
 This strategy integrates the testing throughout the life cycle of the software development process.

-The Most tasks involved with the test management can be extremely time consuming.
+- Test Automation: Most tasks involved with test management can be extremely time-consuming.
 Test automation can help teams save time by automating tasks.